MateoLeon44/FindSumTuples/README.md

 ### Project setup

-- First things first, you first need to clone this repository before executing it:
+- First things first, you first need to clone this repository before running it:

   - 1. On a terminal, use the command `git clone https://github.com/MateoLeon44/FindSumTuples.git`
   - 2. Open the newly created project on the editor of choice